sanderkoenders/phpBB_ext_Radio/README.md

 6. Set the Links For Music Players (Optional)
 7. Enjoy your new modification.

+## Nginx configuration
+To get this plugin working on a nginx based webserver please append the rewrite rule in the nginx_rewrite_rule file to your configuration.

 ## Support
 Please help me improve this modification by posting issues in this GitHub repo under issues.
 This modification currently supports prosilver based themes only.